Project2040/sragi.org/docs/SSOT-POLICY.md

 ## 🔒 Rules

-1. **Never** write `SRL v1.0`, `v1.1`, etc. directly in docs.
+1. **Never** write `SRL v1.0`, `v1.1`, etc. directly in documentation headers or footers.
 2. Always use the timeless reference:
-Licensed under CC BY 4.0 via the SRAGI Regenerative License (SRL).
+   > Licensed under CC BY 4.0 via the SRAGI Regenerative License (SRL).
-See SRL-LICENSE.yaml for current version and details.
+   > See SRL-LICENSE.yaml for current version and details.

-yaml
-Kopier kode
-3. Files under `/visuals/`, `/assets/`, or `sragi-skills/` may use
-**CC BY-SA 4.0** — all others use **CC BY 4.0**.
+3. Files under `/content/visuals/` or `sragi-skills/` fall under the **Secondary Scope** and may use **CC BY-SA 4.0**.
-4. Any script or documentation introducing version text must read it dynamically from `SRL-LICENSE.yaml`.
+4. Any script introducing version text must read it dynamically from `SRL-LICENSE.yaml`.
 5. Merging to `main` requires the **SSOT Guard** workflow to pass.

 ---